Lawn Aerator Buying Guide

 Manual Aerator Tools

 This is a relatively inexpensive way to aerate your lawn.
 These manual tools can be effective, but it takes some effort to punch enough holes to make a difference.
-They work great for aerating small, target areas that need special attention like heavily-used footpaths, around patios, near outdoor steps and house corners.
+They work great for aerating small targeted areas that need special attention, like heavily-used footpaths, around patios, near outdoor steps and house corners.
 They’re not intended for your entire lawn.

 Something as basic as a pitchfork, like the Radius Garden Stainless Steel Fork, or digging fork, such as the True Temper Spading Digging Fork, can easily do the trick.
 They’re extraordinarily simple yet quick and effective.
 Slightly twisting the fork while it’s in the ground makes for even better results.

-More use-specific tools such as a Yard Butler Lawn Coring Aerator and the AMES 4-Spike Lawn Aerator may give you slightly better results because they’re designed specifically for lawn aeration.
+More use-specific tools such as a Yard Butler Lawn Coring Aerator and the Ames Four-Spike Lawn Aerator may give you slightly better results because they’re designed for lawn aeration.
 Other variations like the Step ‘N Tilt Core Lawn Aerator provide more sophisticated options to a hand tool approach.